Leaflet/Leafdoc/README.md

 # Leafdoc

-Leafdoc (or 🍂📄 for short) is a NaturalDocs- and JSdoc-like documentation generator.
+Leafdoc (or 🍂doc for short) is a NaturalDocs- and JSdoc-like documentation generator.

 Leafdoc's goals are to help produce documentation which is:
 * **Concise**: If you need half a page to describe what a function does, then Leafdoc is probably not for you.